CDLUC3/ezid/templates/doc/apidoc.2.rst

 An identifier can be "created" by sending a PUT request to the identifier's EZID URL.
 Here, identifier creation means establishing a record of the identifier in EZID (to be successful, no such record can already exist).
-Authentication is required, and the user's group must have permission to create identifiers in the namespace (or "shoulder") named by the identifier's prefix.
-Users can view the namespaces available to their group by visiting the EZID UI and navigating to the Create ID tab.
-For example, if the user's group has permission to create identifiers in the general EZID ARK (ark:/13030/c7) namespace, then the user may create identifiers beginning with "ark:/13030/c7".
+Authentication is required, and the user must have permission to create identifiers in the namespace (or "shoulder") named by the identifier's prefix.
+Users can view the namespaces available to them by visiting the EZID UI and navigating to the Create ID tab.
+For example, if the user has permission to create identifiers in the general EZID ARK (ark:/13030/c7) namespace, then the user may create identifiers beginning with "ark:/13030/c7".

 A request body is optional; if present, it defines the identifier's starting metadata.
 There are no restrictions on what metadata